cybersnacker/gcp_app_101/README.md

 ### Setup the DATABASE and TABLES
 1. These steps are for first time creation.
 Run setup_db.py to create database and tables with appropriate schema. setup_db.py requires an environment variable for configuration file that contains config information for the database in a format friendly to the config parser.
-2. setup_db.py needs to be run either from your local computer or a GCP VM/compute engine whose IP address has been placed in the allowlist of the database.
+2. setup_db.py needs to be run either from your local computer or a GCP VM/compute engine whose IP address has been placed in the allowlist of the database as `python setup_db.py`

 ### Define backend & app API endpoints
 1. db.py creates the backend functionality associated with the API